-When I arrived home from work the other day, I was greeted with the sounds of children in distress and a husband at the end of his tether.
+When I arrived home from work the other day, I was looking forward to cuddling my children and having some fun spending time with and connecting with them.
+Instead, I was greeted with the sounds of children in distress and a husband at the end of his tether.
 It had been a long, sick week for the family and being the only healthy body in the house, my husband had been on night wake-up and child minding duty all week.

 As he began reluctantly to make his way towards his screaming youngest child, I told him to stop, sit down, relax, have a drink; I would get this.
 I was feeling better.
 I missed spending time with my girls and this was my opportunity to reconnect with them.